Nada High School

-Nada High School offers courses in English, Mathematics, Science, History, Ethics, Political Science, Economics, and a range of electives.
+Nada High School offers courses a range of electives.
 In addition, the school offers a concentration program in Judo.
 The Judo class during freshman year are intended to commemorate the founder of the school, Kanō Jigorō.

-Nada High School also offers a range of extracurricular activities, including thirty-six interscholastic teams in sports, academic clubs, and student-run publications.
+Nada High School also offers a range of extracurricular activities, including interscholastic teams in sports, academic clubs, and student-run publications.

 Establishment

-The School was found as Nada Middle School by the sake producers of Nada Ku region, Jiroemon Kano (Kiku-Masamune, now Kiku-Masamune Sake Brewing Co.,Ltd.), Jihē Kano (Hakutsuru, now Hakutsuru Sake Brewing Company Limited), and Tazaemon Yamamura (Sakuramasamune, now Sakuramasamune Company, Limited).
-See also Hakutsuru Fine Art Museum and Old Yamamura Residence.
+The School was found as Nada Middle School by the sake producers of Nada-Gogō, Kanō Jiroemon (Kiku-Masamune, now Kiku-Masamune Sake Brewing Co., Ltd.), Kanō Jihē (Hakutsuru, now Hakutsuru Sake Brewing Company Limited), and Yamamura Tazaemon (Sakuramasamune, now Sakuramasamune Company, Limited).

-Jigoro Kano, father of Judo born in this Kano family in the town of Mikage (now within Higashinada-ku, Kobe), also helped establish Nada Middle High School.
+Kanō Jigorō, father of Judo born in this Kano family in the town of Mikage (now within Higashinada-ku, Kobe), also helped establish Nada Middle High School.
 In 1928 he gave a speech to first batch students at Nada Middle School.
-See also Kanō Jigorō#Professional life.

-Ranking and Reputation
+Ranking and reputation

+Nada ranks number one amongst high schools in Japan.

-Every year, Nada High School receives over 140 applications for 40 Class positions.
-A considerable number of students from Tokyo and Kyushu attempt Nada's entrance examination to see how they are.
-The Nada ranks number one amongst private high schools in Japan.
+Nada High School is well known for its severe entrance examination.
+Every year, Nada High School receives over 150 applications for 40 class positions.
+A considerable number of students from Hokkaido to Kyushu attempt Nada's entrance examination to see how they are.

 Nada High School completes the national curriculum by junior year.
 The last year is devoted to intense review and preparation for the university entrance exam.
+Nada High School sends a largest number of its students to University of Tokyo, Kyoto University, and top-tier medical school.

-Nada High School excels especially in Mathematics, Chemistry, Physics and Biology.
-Students of Nada High School often receive Gold Medals for international science olympiads.
-In total they have won 8 Gold Medals in international science olympiads.
-Many alumni of Nada High School succeeded as scholars including Ryōji Noyori, a Nobel laureate of Chemistry in 2001.
-Nada High School has traditionally created many well-known writers as well, including Shusaku Endo, Ramo Nakajima, Genichiro Takahashi etc.
+Nada high school excels especially in science.
+Students of Nada High School often receive Gold Medals for International Science Olympiad.
+In total they have won over forty gold medals in international science olympiads.

-School regulations are minimal.
-There are no school uniforms and no rules regarding possessions since the 1970s, when students mobilized themselves to protest against such rules.
+There are no school uniforms and no rules regarding possessions.